Lisa DePaulo: Writings

 DePaulo wrote an article for The Hollywood Reporter on the 20th anniversary of JFK Jr.'s death, which included interviews from former George magazine staff writers, editors and celebrities.

 She traveled on assignment to Iraq, where she interviewed General David Petraeus.

 For years, DePaulo covered real estate heir Robert Durst's lengthy investigation into the murder of Durst's decades-long friend and mafia daughter Susan Berman and the eventual trial, at which Durst was convicted in September 2021.
 DePaulo began writing about Durst when her editors at New York Magazine assigned her to cover Durst soon after Berman's December 2000 murder.
 DePaulo temporarily halted writing about Durst before she testified for the prosecution because of information she gleaned during interviews with Durst and Berman's family and friends.

 A story by DePaulo about a paralegal named Julia Law, found dead in the bathtub of her boss and lover, prominent Philadelphia defense attorney Chuck Peruto, was released in 2013 as a true crime ebook by Philadelphia Magazine.

 Appearances

-In 2010, she appeared on "Hardball With Chris Matthews," on MSNBC to discuss DePaulo's interview with Rielle Hunter, the woman who had an affair and a child with former Presidential candidateJohn Edwards.
+In 2010, she appeared on "Hardball With Chris Matthews," on MSNBC to discuss DePaulo's interview with Rielle Hunter, the woman who had an affair and a child with former Presidential candidate John Edwards.
 The interview was published in GQ magazine.

 She appeared on "Larry King Live" in 2002 to talk about the Chandra Levy missing person case.